ppkantorski/Mod-Alchemist/Mod Alchemist/pchtxts/readme.md

-Format for adding pchtxts to this folder is as follows.
+Format for adding pchtxt's to this folder is as follows.

 `/{TITLE_NAME} - {MOD_NAME}/{VERSION}.pchtxt`

-For pchtxt conversion to cheats, the `Title ID` must be added as a comment after the `@nsobid-` line for it to be properly detected.
+For `pchtxt` conversion to `cheats`, the `Title ID` must be added as a comment after the `@nsobid-` line for it to be properly detected.